Waveform (video game): Development

-Waveform was Eden Industries' debut game.
-The company's founder, Ryan Vandendyck, spent three years developing the game in his spare time while still holding a full time position at Next Level Games.
+Ryan Vandendyck spent three years developing the game in his spare time while still holding a full time position at Next Level Games.
 The game was inspired by Auditorium and Orbient.

 Eden Industries sought to crowdfund $8,000 towards the game's development through Kickstarter in November 2011.
 The crowdfunding campaign concluded unsuccessfully in January 2012.
 Despite the failure of the campaign, the game was released on March 20, 2012.